Strong-AI-Lab/RoVF-Meerkat-Reidentification/README.md

 * Add segmentation evaluation code.
 * Add some improvements to the segmentation code and documentation.
 * Update comments/documentation for all files.
+* Move code to get pre-trained model results into main.py

 ## Installation